Science policy of the United States: Legislating science policy

 In the Executive Office of the President, the main body advising the president on science policy is the Office of Science and Technology Policy.
 Other advisory bodies exist within the Executive Office of the President, including the President's Council of Advisors on Science and Technology and the National Science and Technology Council.

 In the United States Congress, a number of congressional committees have jurisdiction over legislation on science policy, most notably the House Committee on Science and Technology and the Senate Committee on Commerce, Science and Transportation, and their subcommittees.
 These committees oversee the various federal research agencies that are involved in receiving funding for scientific research.
 Oversight of some agencies may fall under multiple committees, for example the Environmental Protection Agency.

 The number of Congressional members and other politicians with backgrounds in science, engineering, and technology has grown in recent years, with the 116th Congress setting a record with 47 of 535 members with STEM backgrounds.
 Therefore, most U.S. politicians refer to various Congressional support agencies for analysis on science related issues, which do not solely focus on science, but provide insight for Congress to make decisions dealing with scientific issues.
 These agencies are nonpartisan and provide objective reports on topics requested by members of congress.
 They are the Congressional Research Service, Government Accountability Office, and Congressional Budget Office.
-In the past, the Office of Technology Assessment provided Congressional members and committees with objective analysis of scientific and technical issues, but this office was abolished as a result of the Republican Revolution of 1994.
+In the past, the Office of Technology Assessment provided Congressional members and committees with objective analysis of scientific and technical issues, but this office was abolished in 1994.

 Further advice is provided by extragovernmental organizations such as The National Academies, which was created and mostly funded by the federal government, and the RAND Corporation, as well as other non-profit organizations such as the American Association for the Advancement of Science and the American Chemical Society among others.